Research

 Working Papers

 The Fast and the Studious?
-Ramadan Observance and Student Performance with Olivier Marie and Marco Musumeci (submitted)
+Ramadan Observance and Student Performance with Olivier Marie and Marco Musumeci (revise and resubmit at Journal of Population Economics)

-Abstract: This study delves into the repercussions of religious obligations clashing with civic duties, specifically examining the performance of practicing Muslim students when the holy month of Ramadan overlapped with end-of-secondary-school exams in the Netherlands.
-Leveraging administrative data on exam takers and a machine learning model designed to predict individual fasting probability, our analysis reveals a significant decline in the academic performance and pass rates of those students who adhered to their fasting obligations.
-Notably, this adverse effect was most pronounced among low achievers and students attending religiously segregated schools.
-The worse exam performance had long run effects as it increased by 22% the drop out probability of students old enough to do so.
-Our investigation of potential mechanisms uncovers suggestive evidence that scheduling only in the afternoon, with students able to rest in the morning, can mitigate the impact of Ramadan observance on academic performance.
+Abstract: We study the impact of religious obligations conflicting with civic duties, focusing on the performance of Muslim students when Ramadan overlapped with end-of-secondary-school exams in the Netherlands.
+Using administrative data and a machine learning model to estimate fasting probability, we document significant declines in academic performance and pass rates, particularly among low achievers and those in religiously segregated schools.
+This impact longer-term outcomes, with a 22% increase in the dropout rates.
+We suggest scheduling exams in the afternoon, allowing students to rest in the morning, as a practical policy to limit the adverse effects of Ramadan on academic performance.

 Older working papers: TI, CEPR.